Nirmalafauzhia/python/README.md

 • The underscore includes valid variable equations.

 • In general "_" is usually used as a throwaway variable (unimportant variable).
-# Function (Definition, Calling, and Return Function)
+# Function - Definition, Calling, and Return Function
 Function

 • In mathematics, a function is a process that relates between an input and an output.